-This Mexican Rice rivals any restaurant, is so easy to make at home and the perfect addicting side for all your Mexican dishes!
+This Mexican Rice recipe rivals any restaurant, is so easy to make at home and the perfect addicting side for all your Mexican dishes!

 How to Make Mexican Rice Video

 Oh Mexican Rice, how do I love thee?!
-Just like Pico de Gallo , Homemade Salsa, Salsa Verde are Mexican staples served with every meal, Mexican Rice can be found – or should be found – in a bed alongside all your Burritos, Carnitas, Fajitas, Enchiladas and Shrimp Tacos.
+Just like Pico de Gallo , Homemade Salsa, Salsa Verde and Guacamole are Mexican staples served with every meal, Mexican Rice can be found – or should be found – in a bed alongside all your Burritos, Carnitas, Fajitas, Enchiladas and Shrimp Tacos.
 All too often, however, homemade versions are either bland, dry or mushy.
 Not this Mexican Rice!

-This easy Mexican Rice is soooooo good, I couldn’t stop eating it straight from the pot – and neither could Patrick.
+This easy Mexican Rice recipe is soooooo good, I couldn’t stop eating it straight from the pot – and neither could Patrick.
 It is just the right consistency, flavorful without tasting overpowering and tastes like it came straight from your favorite Mexican restaurant.
 I guarantee you will be want to serve this Mexican rice with everything or nothing because it is addicting all on it’s own!